 school before finishing their primary level education, while 67% of students

 do not finish secondary education.
-Street Children--Long-time NEF
+All

 material used herein reproduced under the fair use exception of 17 USC § 107